Opinion | This isn’t the U.S. Senate. It’s more like day care.

 You know by now who did not resort to theatrics — that would be Judge Jackson.
 But I suspect she’d have relished calmly collecting her notes and sauntering, not stomping, toward the exit to escape the tyranny of such childishness.

 Instead, she remained calm and dignified throughout.
 If only her poise and temperament could be bottled in a vial (along with Cruz’s tears).
-For now, we may have to settle for anger management therapy for Graham and remedial reading courses for Cruz, who, in another fantastic foray, asked Jackson whether it would be okay with her if he decided that, instead of being Hispanic, he could be Asian.
+For now, we might have to settle for anger management therapy for Graham and remedial reading courses for Cruz, who, in another fantastic foray, asked Jackson whether it would be okay with her if he decided that, instead of being Hispanic, he could be Asian.

 Sure, Ted.
 Whatever you say.